britannic/EdgeMax/blacklist/README.md

 * Any FQDN in the blacklist will force dnsmasq to return the configured dns redirect IP address

 ## Compatibility
-* update-dnsmasq.pl has been tested on the EdgeRouter Lite family of routers, version v1.6.0-v1.9.0.
+* update-dnsmasq.pl has been tested on the EdgeRouter Lite family of routers, version v1.6.0-v1.9.1.
 * Since the EdgeOS is a fork and port of Vyatta 6.3, this script could be adapted to work on VyOS and Vyatta derived ports

 ## Versions
+* v3.6.3: Fixes
+    - Updated blacklist exclusions and includes
+    - Removed volkerschatz as a source, since the blacklisting service is no longer offered

 * v3.6: Enhancements
     - Ability to add a source that uses a local file instead of HTTP